lucascostamonteiro/Auth_Project/README.md

 9. Start the services for the frontend from the frontend directory.
 Upon start of services the project should open in your default browser or you can navigate to http://localhost:3000
    * `npm start`

-Use the demo user account or create your own account to start using Estadium.
+Use the demo user account or create your own account to start using Estádium.

 Technology used in this project: